VARWA/todo/README.md

 ___
 [Link to apk](https://github.com/VARWA/todo/releases/tag/v2.0.0)
 ___
 The project is being actively developed.
 Backend URL and BEARER token will be needed shortly.
-Rename the file '.env.example' to '.env' and paste the values
+Rename the file '.env.example' to '.env' and paste the values.
 ___
 ### Features
     - Save your tasks